 - In a glass dish, combine the diced strawberries, pineapple, pepper, minced onion, cilantro leaves, pineapple juice or juice of 1 lime, olive oil, kosher salt, and cumin.
 You may do in advance if desired while chicken and shrimp marinate.
 Place in refrigerator.
 Once done place on metal or wooden skewers, you will want to do the shrimp separately from chicken, due to cooking times. (if wooden skewers are used do not forget to soak in water 15 minutes)

-- In rice pot or sauce pan with lid, add water, pineapple juice, and coconut milk.
-Bring to a bubble, almost boil.
+- In rice pot or saucepan with lid, add water, pineapple juice, and coconut milk.
+Bring to a bubble, almost boiling.
 Add Pigeon peas only at this time salt, and oil to water at this time.
 You will now add rice, stir the rice.
 Let the rice cook on medium heat about 5 minutes, with no lid.
 Stir a few times.
-Place lid on after 5 min of cooking on medium-high heat.
+Place lid on after 5 min of cooking over medium-high heat.
 Let cook 1 more minute.
 At this time reduce heat to lowest setting.
 Let rice finish cooking.
 Do not remove lid for 15-20 minutes.
 Set a timer if desired.
-After 15 minutes, add frozen peas to the top of rice, do not stir and place the lid back on, they will cook from the heat of rice and not lose color or over cook.
+After 15 minutes, add frozen peas to the top of rice, do not stir and place the lid back on, they will cook from the heat of rice and not lose color or overcook.
 (Mix in gently before serving.)

 - At this time, you will want to remember to gently stir peas in rice, before serving.

 In serving plate place layer of rice, a small layer of salsa, finish with a skewer each or more on top.
 Garnish will a bit more cilantro if desired.